nodejs/node/doc/api/test.md

 Emitted when a test fails.
-This event is guaranteed to be emitted in the same order as the tests are defined. the corresponding exectuion ordered event is `test:complete`.
+This event is guaranteed to be emitted in the same order as the tests are defined.
+The corresponding execution ordered event is `'test:complete'`.

 ### Event: `'test:pass'`